 However, they can have their souls saved if they do what God wants them to do (v35-39).

 An account of all those who have gone before and obeyed God by their faith (v1-40)

 The besetting sin for the Jew has always been unbelief (v1) Chastening and correction will come from the Lord as children not as bastards (v(v1-13) Don’t be like Esau who got diverted (v15-17) Do not refuse the Lord or you will have his wrath as at Mt Sinai as the Lord is a consuming fire (v18-29)

-The Lord will never leave not forsake you (v5-6)
+will never leave not forsake you (v5-6)

-Christians have the rule over you as they have spoken the word of God to
+Christians have the rule over you as they have spoken the word

 you (v7), obey them (v17) and salute them (v24).